 All living things need energy to move, to grow, to metabolize and to reproduce, and they obtain this energy from their environment.
 Plants and algae have the ability to generate energy directly from solar radiation through photosynthesis (they are autotrophic).
 Animals have to gain their energy through nutrition from other creatures - they are heterotrophic.

 Our energy consumption from fossil fuels is a big problem.
-On the one hand, fossil fuels are limited - they are not regrowing (or their renewal rate is millions of years), while our civilization is currently dependent on energy from fossil fuels.
-On the other hand, the burning of fossil fuels increases the level of CO2 in the atmosphere, thereby contributing significantly to climate change, which can have disastrous consequences for our society in a few decades.
+On the one hand, fossil fuels are limited and they are not regrowing (or their renewal rate is too slow - millions of years), while our civilization is currently dependent on energy from fossil fuels.
+On the other hand, the burning of fossil fuels increases the level of CO2 in the atmosphere, thereby contributing significantly to climate change, which can have disastrous consequences for our global society in a few decades.

 Some people think that energy generation from fossil fuels is still the best and most efficient way for us humans to meet our energy needs.
-Accordingly, we should invest in new technologies that allow us to extract more fossil fuels.
+Accordingly, we should invest in new technologies that allow us to extract more fossil fuels more efficiently.